Want to write great product descriptions?

 To find the best-performing options, you need A/B testing.
 It’s a method that allows comparing the performance of two or more versions of a product page.

-With ecommerce platforms like Shopify, BigCommerce, and Magento, testing is easy You just create multiple descriptions for the same product page and activate testing.
+With ecommerce platforms like Shopify, BigCommerce, and Magento, testing is easy You just write multiple product descriptions for the same page and test.

 Things worth testing: